freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 #### --distractors--

-(A) By changing the document order (HTML position)
+It rearranges the sibling elements in relation to its new position

 ---

-(B) Adding z-index: auto to the parent container
+Adding z-index: auto to the parent container

 ---

-(C) Using position: relative on the parent container
+Using position: relative on the parent container

 #### --answer--

-(A) By changing the document order (HTML position)
+By changing the document order (HTML position)

 ### --question--